- 12th Dec 2023

 - Admin

-DBScan (Density-Based Spatial Clustering of Applications with Noise) is a clustering technique that finds groups in spatial data based on data point density.
-It is very good at detecting groups of arbitrary forms and dealing with outliers.
-The DBScan algorithm is implemented in R by the 'DBScan' package.
+DBScan (Density-Based Spatial Clustering of Applications with Noise) is the clustering method that detects the groups in the spatial data using the density.
+It is highly effective at detecting clusters of arbitrary shapes and handling outliers.
+In R, DBScan can be implemented using the dbscan package.

-DBScan's capacity to manage noise and locate clusters of diverse forms and sizes makes it suited for a wide range of applications such as geographical data analysis, picture segmentation, and anomaly identification.
+DBScan’s ability to handle noise and detect clusters of varying shapes and sizes makes it a popular choice in various domains such as geospatial analysis, image segmentation, anomaly detection, and more.

 Uses of DBScan clustering in R